gurugio/book_linuxkernel_blockdrv/environment.md

   -device virtio-scsi-device
 ```

-For busybox 1.36.1, console=ttyS0 does not work.
+For ARM/ARM64 platform console=ttyS0 might not work.
 Use console=ttyAMA0 instead.
+* AMA0 is the first serial port of ARM/ARM64 platform.

 You can see the booting message of Linux kernel.